amitjoy/fatjar-maven-plugin/README.md

 1. Update all POM dependencies automatically based on available updates from the POM specified repositories
 2. Unpack the dependencies containing JARs (e.g zip, tar, gz etc)
-3. Packing all POM specified JAR dependencies together with the JARs contained in other non-JAR archives (e.g zip, tar, gz etc)
+3. Pack all POM specified JAR dependencies together with the JARs contained in other non-JAR archives (e.g zip, tar, tar.gz etc)
-4. Pack all JARs to a Fat JAR OSGi Bundle
+4. Pack all these JARs to a Fat JAR OSGi Bundle by copying binaries and exporting them
 5. Copy the Fat JAR Bundle to user-specific location

 -----------------------------------------------------------------